Coin Type – 5 Star Generals – 2013

 (A 2013-D 5-Star Generals, Clad Half Dollar, Proof, Obverse [left], Reverse [right].)

-The 5-Star Generals Silver Dollar followed the clad half dollar in this series.
-This obverse of this coin featured portraits of Generals George C. Marshall and Dwight D. Eisenhower, both of whom were instrumental in helping America win World War II.
-Both generals’ portraits are facing left but looking towards the viewer.
-Both are in their uniforms and behind them is a striped background, with the 5 Star Insignia above and between them.
-The outer ring around the periphery contains “GEORGE C. MARSHALL * DWIGHT D. EISENHOWER,” “IN GOD WE TRUST,” “2013,” and “LIBERTY.”
-This obverse was designed by Richard Masters and sculpted by Joseph Menna.
+The 5-Star Generals silver dollar followed the clad half dollar in the series.
+Its obverse features portraits of Generals George C. Marshall and Dwight D. Eisenhower, both key leaders of the U.S. effort in World War II.
+The portraits face left while looking toward the viewer, set against a striped background with the five-star insignia above and between them.
+The outer ring reads “GEORGE C. MARSHALL * DWIGHT D. EISENHOWER,” “IN GOD WE TRUST,” “2013,” and “LIBERTY.”
+Richard Masters designed the obverse, and Joseph Menna sculpted it.

 (A 2013-W 5-Star Generals, Silver Dollar, Uncirculated, Obverse [left], Reverse [right].)